 Innovation Centers: Gondar

 As part of this model program, we identified one elementary school, LiElit Elementary school, with the largest number of students and started a project to build a library.
-After complete, we will add on a computer center, artist studio and writers’ workshop.
+We completed the Model library in 2020 with support from Link Ethiopia and collaborating with the school, the community, and the city mayor’s office..
+We are next working to add on a computer center, artist studio and writers’ workshop.

 Our vision is to create an environment where children and community from the city of Gonder can come and read stories, learn computer skills, and socialize with each other.
 We also envision the computer innovation center can be used by the youth in the city to develop application that can improve lives and serve as a source of income over time.
 Ultimately, we want to provide a model that can be replicated in other schools and cities to build local capacity for innovation and solving complex challenges.